 - This mid 80s ad in which a man is saved not with brandy, but by Time magazine.

 - Robison Oil has a St Bernard with a oil drum in place of the brandy container for their logo mascot.
 Seen for the product on the Saint-Bernard Rescue page itself!

 - There was an ad for cold medicine in the 80s featuring this trope.
 The barrel, of course, held the medicine (possibly NeoCitran).

-- A strange case where it can be Justified happens in one of the Doraemon movie.
+- A strange case where it can be Justified happens in Doraemon: Nobita and the Birth of Japan.
 In that movie, Nobita and co time-travelled to the pre-historic era to stop a time-criminal who have established a personality cult of cavemen, and his temple is in a snowy mountain.
 A blizzard descended upon them and they fainted one by one (what where they thinking?).
 However, Nobita is rescued by a mammoth that dispenses a strange liquid that resuscitates him, via its flail, in the spirit of St. Bernard dogs.
 Later, it turns out that that mammoth is actually Time Police robot in disguise, who has been tailing the fellowship to find out the criminal's hideout.

 - A Donald Duck comic had Donald stranded in the mountains with his car, when eventually a St. Bernard with a barrel came to him.
 He chugged the liquid, only to spew it back out, because the liquor was WAY too hard for him.
 Then the dog pointed out that it was gasoline for the car.